| Tasks for Future Agrobots Robots of the future

 high labor costs if humans were assigned to maintain it.

-To begin with, these greenhouse machines will
+That’s where robots come in.
+Features These Robots Will Need To begin with, these greenhouse machines will

 automatically detect whether there is too much or too little